 At Halfpenny Lane, we aim to provide an appropriate learning experience for all students, whatever their colour, origin, culture, gender, religion or ability.
 The school has high expectations of all pupils.
-We aim to provide students with the opportunity to learn in an environment free of prejudice.
-It is the responsibility of all staff to educate against any form of prejudice or negative stereotyping and to ensure that their conduct with students and colleagues reflects this responsibility at all times.
+We aim to provide pupils with the opportunity to learn in an environment free of prejudice.
+It is the responsibility of all staff to educate against any form of prejudice or negative stereotyping and to ensure that their conduct with pupils and colleagues reflects this responsibility at all times.

 Teachers are responsible for ensuring that:

-- Teaching styles, methods, language, questioning and classroom management includes and engages all students
+- Teaching styles, methods, language, questioning and classroom management includes and engages all students.

-- Suitable resources are chosen which motivate and are sensitive to different groups, cultures and backgrounds
+- Suitable resources are chosen which motivate and are sensitive to different groups, cultures and backgrounds.

-- Stereotypes and what are thought to be stereotypical activities are effectively challenged
+- Stereotypes and what are thought to be stereotypical activities are effectively challenged.

-- Teaching strategies are reviewed in relation to variations in learning and attainment and in the light of known good practice
+- Teaching strategies are reviewed in relation to variations in learning and attainment and in the light of known good practice.

-- They are aware of possible cultural assumptions and bias within their own attitudes
+- They are aware of possible cultural assumptions and bias within their own attitudes.

 Equality for opportunities